-Veteran collegiate coach Mike Jewett is in his first season as associate head coach and his third season with the South Dakota State University women’s basketball coaching staff.
+Veteran collegiate coach Mike Jewett is in his second season as associate head coach and his third season overall with the South Dakota State University women’s basketball coaching staff.

 Jewett oversees the team’s recruiting and is responsible for game scheduling, opponent scouting, post play development and team defense.